 To use your NCIDQ Certificate as a way to earn your interior design license and expand your horizons as a certified or registered interior designer, you must first fill out a (rather lengthy) application.
 Fortunately, there is something applicants can do to shorten the following state registration process.

-Because the NCIDQ application will be the same no matter where you take it, your first step is to determine the variable – your home state's requirements.
-For example, some states do not grant you an interior design license.
-So instead, you'll become a “registered” or “certified interior designer.”
+Because the NCIDQ application will be the same no matter where you take it, your first step is determining the variable – your home state or provincial requirements.

-Please research this first while you're registering for your exams, as your state may have more requirements than CIDQ does.
+While registering for your exams, please research this first, as your local regulatory body may have different educational or work experience requirements than CIDQ.
 Some states, such as Texas, may require you to start your NCIDQ Application through the state.

-Once you have your state's application information, you can now begin filling out both forms together.
+Once you have your state's application information, you can complete both forms together.

-Note that changes in regulation around interior design licensing and certification are changing all of the time, so you'll need to verify and keep up with the changing laws in your area.
+Note that interior design regulations regarding licensing and certification are constantly changing, so you'll need to verify and keep up with the changing laws in your area.

 Interior Designers of Canada, see “Our allies”

-The first step in getting your interior design certification is completing forms and applications.
+Completing forms and applications is the first step in getting your interior design certification.
 Collecting the exact number of copies of transcripts and other required information at once is far less stressful than trying to get the same documentation twice.
-Typical licensing requirements include professional recommendations, official transcripts, and various forms of work verification.
+Typical licensing requirements include professional recommendations, official transcripts, and various work verification forms.

 If you live in a state with a protected title for interior design, this will also be where you find the application process to use that protected title.
 Besides having an Interior Design License or Certification, it's also important to understand the correct usage of your designation, just like the proper use for your NCIDQ appellation.